joshgreenwell/zoid-lesson/src/tutorial4/README.md

-# Challenge 4: Using Multiple Components Together
+# tutorial 4: Using Multiple Components Together

 Now that you have the basics, and some of the advanced, features<br/>
 of zoid, we will put your skills to the test in creating an end<br/>